ebsco/curriculum_builder/README.md

 ### Environment Requirements

 This tool requires PHP 5.x or higher, MySQL 5 or higher, and an Apache web server.
 You will need to have the **mcrypt** libraries installed.
+Some servers, particularly Debian, will also require you to **apt-get install php5-mysqlnd** to get required MySQLi functions.

 Even if you intend to use this for EBSCOhost-only databases, you will also need an EDS API profile on your account, along with its profileid and an associated username and password.